axjh03/Password-Guardian/README.md

 Stay tuned for future updates and releases!

 ## Contributors
 This project is maintained by [Your Name].
 Contributions and feedback are welcome.
-Feel free to [contact us](mailto:your-email@example.com) with any suggestions or issues.
+Feel free to [contact us](mailto:axjh03@example.com) with any suggestions or issues.

-## License
-This project is licensed under the [MIT License](LICENSE).

-We hope you find the Password Manager helpful in managing your passwords.
-Remember to stay vigilant and practice good password hygiene.